Samk13/snippetshub/docs/guide/docker.md

 Use the docker tag command to give the getting-started image a new name.
 Be sure to swap out YOUR-USER-NAME with your Docker ID.

 `docker tag getting-started YOUR-USER-NAME/getting-started` Now try your push command again.
-If you're copying the value from Docker Hub, you can drop the tagname portion, as we didn't add a tag to the image name.
+If you're copying the value from Docker Hub, you can drop the tag name portion, as we didn't add a tag to the image name.
 If you don't specify a tag, Docker will use a tag called latest.

 `docker push YOUR-USER-NAME/getting-started`